Part of the Great Teaching Toolkit

 DURATION: 8 WEEKS

 This course provides an evidence-based overview of why and how effective interacting helps both teachers and students, and what great teachers do to use it effectively.
-You will connect this evidence to practical classroom techniques, and then practise selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.
+You will explore how these principles can be applied in the classroom, before practising selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.

 What will you learn?

 The quality of learning interactions between teachers and students is central to the learning process.
 Interactions may be seen as a form of feedback, and there are two distinct purposes here: feedback to teachers that informs their decisions, and feedback to students that helps them learn.
 And, while powerful feedback is a crucial feature of effective interactions between teachers and students, there is no simple recipe for it.